huanghaozi/huanghaozi/README.md

-### Hi there 👋  I'm HH, a 21 years old 👨‍🎓 in HEU
+### Hi there 👋  I'm HH, a coder in ZTE
-- Majoring in 💰Finance
+- Majored in 💰Finance
-- Minoring in 🎞EE
+- Minored in 🎞EE
 - Favoring 💻Coding
 - Blogging on (my website): 🖋[huanghaozi.cn](https://huanghaozi.cn)